abhishekk-788/abhishekk-788/README.md

 ### Hi there, This is Abhishek👋

 - 🔭 I’m looking for ...
 SDE/Full Stack Developer roles
 - 🌱 I’m currently a Software Engineer at Persistent.
-Experience in Technologies like Java, Springboot, Nodejs and MongoDB.
+Experience in Technologies like Javascript, Nodejs, Reactjs and MongoDB.
 - 🔥  I have made projects on App Development(Flutter + Firebase) and Web Development (MERN)
 - 💪🏻 Fitness Enthusiast
 - 💬 Ask me about Anything